Dermah/blog.dermah.com/src/make-a-cli-tool.md

 # Post: {{title}}

-If you have a local repo you use all the time that would be useful as a global command line utility, this is for you.
+If you have a local repo you use all the time that would be useful as a global command line utility, this is for you!
 In this example, we're going to create a command line utility called `blerp`

 ## Add a CLI entrypoint file to your package